 (FYI: This post is chapter 3 of the mega-guide "5 Ways To Create A Profitable Affiliate Site")

-In this chapter we'll look how to create a price comparison site in untapped markets.
+In this chapter, we'll look at how to create a price comparison site in untapped markets.

-Despite the huge popularity of sites like these they have yet to drill down into the smaller or less obvious markets so there's lots of opportunities.
+Despite the huge popularity of sites like these they have yet to drill down into the smaller or less obvious markets so there are lots of opportunities.

 Be sure to read this very quick, but insightful, post right to the end as there are some golden nuggets of wisdom contained throughout.